Introduction: Dimming and Brightening an LED With Arduino

 Hook up your Arduino to your computer using the USB cable that came along with it.
 If you haven't already set up your Arduino, connect your Arduino to your computer, and make sure your configurations are right.
 Under "Tools," select "Port" and make sure you click the one that you connected your Arduino too.
 Also, make sure under "Tools," you have the right type of Arduino Board selected in "Board."

 Once you've done that, take a look at the "Power" pins, "Analog in" pins, and "Digital" pins.
 Take notice to the squigglies ( "~" ) next to some of the numbers in the "Digital" pins section.
-These squigglies mean that they can provide variable voltages while ones without squigglies cannot.
+These squigglies mean that these pins uses Pulse Width Modulation (PWM), which is just a fancy term that means it can translate analog signals to digital.
 This will come in handy in later steps, so take note.

 Step 2: Giving Power to Your Breadboard